About Food For Thought Lanark County

 The Food For Thought Steering Committee provides strategic direction for the Partnership.
 The committee develops, evaluates and revises program policies; develop and monitor the progress of work plans; and identifies mechanisms for sustainability of the Partnership.
 The grant review committee is responsible for determining equitable funding allocations to each participating school.
 The committee ensures all requirements of the Lead Agency are complete.

-Food For Thought Steering Committee Membership
+Food For Thought Local Planning Partnership Membership 2025-2026

 Jan Smith (Chair) Retired Teacher, former SNP School Site Coordinator

-Catherine English Principal, Sacred Heart of Jesus - Catholic District School Board of Eastern Ontario
+Catholic District School Board of Eastern Ontario

-Support Personnel (non voting)
+Support Personnel (nov-voting)

-Cherie Hardie Food & Logistics Coordinator, South East Region
+Cherie Hardie - Food & Logistics Coordinator, South East Region

 WHAT KIDS SAY